SpongePowered/SpongeDocs/source/plugin/blocks/accessing.rst

 ~~~~~~~~~~~~

 A :javadoc:`BlockState` contains a :javadoc:`BlockType`,  any ``DataManipulator``\ s and properties that are applied to
-the block, and any :javadoc:`BlockTrait`\ s for a block.
+the block, and any :javadoc:`StateProperty`\ s for a block.
 It stores all immutable values for a particular block.
 One
-use of this is getting an :javadoc:`ImmutableDataManipulator`, as shown below:
+use of this is getting an :javadoc:`DataManipulator.Immutable`, as shown below:

 .. code-block:: java